Chris Henry Jr.

-Chris Henry Jr. is an American college football wide receiver for the Mater Dei Monarchs.
-He is committed to play for the Ohio State Buckeyes, and is rated as the number one receiver recruit in the class of 2026 by ESPN.
+Chris Henry Jr. (born July 14, 2007) is an American college football wide receiver for the Ohio State Buckeyes.
+He was rated as the number one receiver recruit in the class of 2026 by ESPN.

 Early life

-Henry spent his freshman season at West Clermont High School in Batavia, Ohio, where he totaled 29 catches for 292 yards and five touchdowns, and two carries for 48 yards.
+Henry is the son of former Cincinnati Bengals wide receiver Chris Henry Sr. Henry spent his freshman season at West Clermont High School in Batavia, Ohio, where he totaled 29 catches for 292 yards and five touchdowns, and two carries for 48 yards.
 As a defensive back, he had 16 tackles, three interceptions, and two fumble recoveries, one going for a touchdown.
 Ahead of his sophomore season, Henry transferred to Withrow High School in Cincinnati, Ohio.
 That season, he set a school record with 1,127 receiving yards on 71 catches with 10 touchdowns.
 Ahead of his junior season, Henry transferred to play at Mater Dei High School.
 His junior season was cut short due to a knee injury.

 Recruiting

 Before his freshman season, Henry already held offers from Ohio State, Grambling State, Connecticut, West Virginia, Marshall, and Akron.
 He was later rated as a five-star recruit and committed to play college football for the Ohio State Buckeyes over Clemson, Georgia, and USC.